 School field trips include fun, age-appropriate activities designed to engage students and their teachers.
-Our education department, staff and volunteers, would be delighted to share the story of the International Crane Foundation and the world’s 15 crane species with you and your group.
+Our education department, staff and volunteers, would be delighted to share the stories of the world’s 15 crane species with you and your group.
 We have a variety of field trips and look forward to working with you and your class, youth group, scout troop or club.

 Our education department, staff and volunteers have extensive experience teaching youth groups.
 We strive to provide your students with a tour that is challenging, age-appropriate and enjoyable.

 During your tour, your group will have an opportunity to: